 In 2016, some people started to wear safety pins on their clothing.
 It was intended as a visible signal or symbol that the person wearing the pin was a safe and kind person.
 “More than anything, it’s pro-kindness,” said Sabrina Krebs, 22, a Barnard student from Guatemala City.
 “I wouldn’t say its resistance towards Trump.
 It’s a form of resistance to hate and to negativity.”
 The safety pin has been used as a positive visual “dog whistle” to represent tolerance and inclusion.

 Individuals and Leaders Set the Tone

 In my role as an HR Consultant and Career Coach, I often talk about leadership – and how it’s an important quality regardless of our official job titles.
-As individuals and as people who have responsibility for others, our behaviour is an example and it sets a tone.
+As individuals and as leaders who have responsibility for others, our behaviour is an example and it sets a tone.
 Our pro-social actions create a certain type of work environment and culture.
 Likewise, incivility breeds incivility and there are negative consequences that hurt productivity and profitability.
 Any failure to speak up or take actions that align with our values – especially at this delicate time will create an impression and memories that may be difficult to erase.

 If you’re facing career or HR-related challenges, I invite you to contact me privately.
 I offer a free 15 to 20-minute initial consultation by phone.
 Or, if you prefer, you can contact me via email, or via direct message on Twitter, Facebook, or LinkedIn.

 More than career coaching, it’s career psychology®.